arunabharjun/reactjs-news/README.md

 npm install
 ```

+## 🖥 Viewing the app

-2. Start the react app
+1. Start the react app

 ```bash
 npm start
 ```

-## 🖥 Viewing the app

 The app should have opened in your default browser, but if didn't, visit [http://localhost:3000/](http://localhost:3000/)